nisjety/Bybud2/README.md

-This guide provides a concise overview of how to set up and run the ByBud microservices architecture, and some insight into the core system components, communication patterns, and best practices.
+This guide provides a concise overview of how to set up and run the ByBud microservices architecture.

 Getting Started
 1. To build all backend services, open a terminal in the project's root directory and run: